wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Like all other data in computers, secrets are accessed and managed these ways:

-   * GUI on a website (by SaaS or on-prem/cloud server )
+   * GUI on a website (operated as SaaS or on-prem/cloud server)
    * CLI on a Terminal used by developers accessing a web service when dealing with files
    * API calls by application programs (including the Vault CLI agent program you install)
    <br /><br />